Skip to main content

 Status Activation

-Don’t forget to complete the required status activation online with the Office of Global Learning!
+Don’t forget to complete the required status activation online with International Services!
 This process is required for all new F-1 and J-1 students.

 Students during their first day on campus